kitbransby/Joint_Graph_Segmentation/README.md

 ### Paper Reproducibility

 To reproduce the results in the paper, first download the model weights [here](https://drive.google.com/drive/folders/1V-Ohw1_EbIr4rBnk7h8OgRpvWE-JeyJ4?usp=sharing), and place them in the relevant `weights/` directory.
-To evaluate the models, run the evaluation scripts in `Evaluate/`, making sure that you have created the directories as described in `Evaluate/README.md`
+Run the evaluation scripts in `Evaluate/`, making sure that the directories described in `Evaluate/README.md` have been created.